lianliGao/lianligao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, My name is Xinyu Lyu (吕新昱).
 I’m a Ph.D. student from College of Computer Science, University of Electronic Science and Technology of China, advised by Prof.[Lianli Gao](https://lianligao.github.io/) and Prof.[Jie Shao](https://cfm.uestc.edu.cn/~shaojie/).
+Before that, I obtained my MS and BS degrees in Rutgers University under the supervision of Prof.[Ivan Marsic](https://www.ece.rutgers.edu/~marsic/) in 2019, and UESTC in 2018, respectively.

 My research interests mainly focus are Machine Learning, Deep Learning, and Computer Vision and Multimedia Learning etc.